Creamy Scalloped Potatoes

 1 Preheat oven to 350°F. Butter a large casserole dish with 1 1/2 Tbsp of butter.
 If you use a casserole dish that is about 9x13 (bigger than the one shown) you'll have more surface area, more of the potatoes will brown, and the cooking time will be faster.

-2 Layer the bottom of the casserole dish with 1/3 of the potato slices.
+2 Layer the bottom of the casserole dish with a third of the potato slices.
 Sprinkle with salt and pepper.
-Layer on 1/2 of the sliced onions and 1/2 cup of the Swiss cheese.
-Layer on 1/2 of the bacon, 1/2 of the parsley and chives.
+Layer on half of the sliced onions and 1/2 cup of the Swiss cheese.
+Layer on half of the bacon, and half of the parsley and chives.
 Sprinkle with a little Parmesan.

-Repeat by layering on 1/3 of the potato slices, sprinkle again with salt and pepper.
+Repeat by layering on a third of the potato slices, sprinkle again with salt and pepper.
 Layer on the remaining sliced onions, 1/2 cup of the Swiss cheese, the remaining bacon, parsley and chives.
 Sprinkle with a little Parmesan.

 Top the casserole with the remaining potato slices.
 Add the half and half.
 Dot the potatoes with the remaining 1 1/2 Tbsp of butter.

 3 Cover the casserole with aluminum foil and bake in the oven for one hour.
 After an hour, remove from the oven, remove the foil, sprinkle on the remaining Swiss and Parmesan cheese.
-Return to the oven for an additional 30-40 minutes.
+Return to the oven for an additional 30 to 40 minutes.
 When done, the potatoes should be tender, but not mushy, and the liquid should be mostly absorbed.

-For a faster cooking time, you can parboil the sliced potatoes for 8 minutes first, patting them dry, before layering them in the casserole pan.
-In this case the total oven cooking time is about 35-45 minutes.
+For a faster cooking time, you can first parboil the sliced potatoes for 8 minutes in boiling water, patting them dry, and then layer them in the casserole pan.
+Bake for roughly 20 minutes covered and 15 to 25 minutes uncovered, or until the potatoes are tender and the liquid is mostly absorbed.
+Total oven cooking time is 35 to 45 minutes.